 Less coverage options than other providers

-For most Nissan vehicles, State Farm has the cheapest rates overall for their vehicles, regardless of driver profile.
-However, where the company stands out most is its higher-than-average customer service and claims satisfaction, ranking within the top five for overall satisfaction in 42 out of 52 states (top three in 15 out of 50).
-They also offer particularly attractive discounts for drivers under 25, with reductions for students and a defensive driving program that can save you up to 20%.
+State Farm has the cheapest rates for most Nissan vehicles across all driver profiles.
+The company excels in customer service and claims satisfaction, ranking in the top five for overall satisfaction in 42 of 52 states (top three in 15 states).
+State Farm offers strong discounts for drivers under 25, including student reductions and a defensive driving program that saves up to 20%.

 GEICO: Best for New Nissan Owners